 Now, we are going to discuss the sources of vegetarian protein.
 We have complete with the fridge, and therefore now we should go on for the further story.

 Just about 40 years ago, by that time when I was still a child (along with a veggie newbie), vegetarianism was not typical.
 The statement “I am a vegetarian” was met having a basic “Oh”.
 Then came the 1980s when it became fashionable to become veggie for better well being and health factors.

-If you have being a long term vegan just like me, you are going to have strong believe and will not asking question like “do you eat fish or chicken?”
+If you have to be a long term vegan just like me, you are going to have strong beliefs and will not ask questions like “do you eat fish or chicken?”
 When you face this situation, you should just reply politely and emphatic by saying: “No, I’m a vegan”.
 The following question that you will expect to hear would be: “how do you get enough protein with vegan?”
 Once again, reply with polite but emphatic: “It’s easy!”

 Brief Description of Various Type of Vegetarianism

-An essential protein is also known as “usable” or “complete” when it include all the essential amino acids.
+An essential protein is also known as “usable” or “complete” when it includes all the essential amino acids.
 Animal essential protein is complete.
-Vegetables, beans, seeds, fruits, and nuts all consist of essential protein, however they generally not complete and thus need to be “complemented” with meals which have the missing amino acids.
-The exception to this is soy beans.
-The essential protein in soy beans is complete and no complement is required.
+Vegetables, beans, seeds, fruits, and nuts all consist of essential protein, however, they generally not complete and thus need to be “complimented” with meals that have the missing amino acids.
+The exception to this is soybeans.
+The essential protein in soybeans is complete and no complement is required.

 by Ainsley Laing